superReal/srbreakpoints/README.md

 **Example implementation**

-*The page gets a red background from breakpoint "m" onwards, in other words: in breakpoints "m", "l" and "xl"*
+*The page gets a red background from breakpoint "m" and above, in other words: in breakpoints "m", "l" and "xl"*

 ```sass
 @include srbreakpoints-wrap-content-from(m) {